DIDSR/AIM-CU/README.rst

 Demo
 ----
 AIM-CU can also be run through the demo available at https://huggingface.co/spaces/didsr/AIM-CU.
 If Space is paused, click on Restart button.
+Note: this Space uses a custom Docker container; build may break due to latest package updates pulled by HuggingFace.

 Usability
 ---------